-Do you want to wait for two days until you’re back in the office to process your data?
-Or, do you want to connect to your site WiFi or hotspot, log on to a portal, and start processing right then and there?
+Do you want to wait two days until you’re back in the office to process your data?
+Or, do you want to connect to your site WiFi or hotspot, log on to a portal, and upload your data for processing right then and there?

-During a flyover, drones are snapping images of your site from above, geotagging the images with location data.
+During a flyover, drones are snapping images of your site from above, geotagging them with location data.
 When you stitch all those photos together and add elevation data, what you get is a high-resolution 3D map of your site.

 If you choose to fly before you dig, when development is in its infancy, you can integrate visuals into the planning process.
 This is just one of the ways our friends over at Haydon Materials, a quarry and aggregates company, apply their 3D visuals.